Optum/long-medical-document-lms/README.md

 ### Evaluation

 We used expert human annotaters to validate MSP, and you can take a look at the notebooks we used to generate blind experiment data for these annotators and analyze the results at `long_big_bird_exp/blind_experiment`.
 For different datasets, you might wish to generate your own annotations using a similar approach.
-Alternatively, [Murdoch et al.](https://arxiv.org/abs/1801.05453) and [Jin et al.](https://arxiv.org/pdf/1911.06194.pdf) use a method to automatically assess explanations by comparing importance scores of words or phrases from an explainability algorithm with Logisitc Regression.
-This approach is limited in that multi-colinearity and other factors can impact coefficient estimates, and the method also assumes a linear relationship between bag-of-words or bag-of-phrase representations of text within a document and the document labels.
+Alternatively, [Murdoch et al.](https://arxiv.org/abs/1801.05453) and [Jin et al.](https://arxiv.org/pdf/1911.06194.pdf) use a method to automatically assess explanations by comparing importance scores of words or phrases from an explainability algorithm with Logistic Regression.
+This approach is limited in that multi-collinearity and other factors can impact coefficient estimates, and the method also assumes a linear relationship between bag-of-words or bag-of-phrase representations of text within a document and the document labels.
 Still, this method provides a rough estimate of explanation fidelity.
 Code for this automated evaluation procedure can be found in `general/evaluate`.

 ### Contributing